Romania: Sports

+Tennis is the second most popular sport.
+Romania reached the Davis Cup finals three times in 1969, 1971 and 1972.
 The second most popular team sport is handball.
 The men's team won the handball world championship in 1961, 1964, 1970, 1974 making them the third most successful nation ever in the tournament.
 The women's team won the world championship in 1962 and have enjoyed more success than their male counterparts in recent years.
 In the club competition Romanian teams have won the EHF Champions League a total of three times, Steaua București won in 1968 as well as 1977 and Dinamo București won in 1965.
-The most notable players include Ștefan Birtalan, Vasile Stîngă (all-time top scorer in the national team) and Gheorghe Gruia who was named the best player ever in 1992.
-In present-day Cristina Neagu is the most notable player and has a record four IHF World Player of the Year awards.
 In women's handball, powerhouse CSM București lifted the EHF Champions League trophy in 2016.

 Popular individual sports include combat sports, martial arts, and swimming.
 In professional boxing, Romania has produced many world champions across the weight divisions internationally recognised by governing bodies.
-World champions include Lucian Bute, Leonard Dorin Doroftei, Adrian Diaconu, and Michael Loewe.
-Another popular combat sport is professional kickboxing, which has produced prominent practitioners including Daniel Ghiță, and Benjamin Adegbuyi.
+Another popular combat sport is professional kickboxing, which has produced prominent practitioners including.

 Romania's 306 all-time Summer Olympics medals would rank 12th most among all countries, while its 89 gold medals would be 14th most.
 The 1984 Summer Olympics was their most successful run, where they won 53 medals in total, 20 of them gold, ultimately placing 2nd to the hosts United States in the medal rankings.
 Amongst countries who have never hosted the event themselves, they are second in the total number of medals earned.

-Gymnastics is the country's major medal-producing sport, with Olympic and sport icon Nadia Comăneci becoming the first gymnast ever to score a perfect ten in an Olympic event at the 1976 Summer Olympics.
-Other Romanian athletes who collected five gold medals like Comăneci are rowers Elisabeta Lipa (1984–2004) and Georgeta Damian (2000–2008).
-The Romanian competitors have won gold medals in other Olympic sports: athletics, canoeing, wrestling, shooting, fencing, swimming, weightlifting, boxing, and judo.
+Gymnastics is the country's major medal-producing sport.